-• All students including those who carry their lunch are required to eat lunch in the cafeteria at their scheduled time.

-- El Camino Real Academy observes "closed" lunch periods.
-Students may not leave the cafeteria or the school building at lunchtime. - School policy prohibits the sale of candy and other foods in the school during lunch periods in accordance with NMPED Nutrition Rule. - Fast food and "junk food' is not permitted or tolerated as a suitable lunch or breakfast for students.
-Students brining lunch from home need to bring nutritional food to help support their academics.
-Chips and chip like snacks (e.g.Takis) are allowed if the rest of the lunch is well balanced.
+- All students including those who carry their lunch are required to eat lunch in the cafeteria at their scheduled time. - El Camino Real Academy observes "closed" lunch periods.
+Students may not leave the cafeteria or the school building at lunchtime. - School policy prohibits the sale of candy and other foods in the school during lunch periods in accordance with NMPED Nutrition Rule. - Fast food and "junk food" is not permitted or tolerated as a suitable lunch or breakfast for students.
+Students bringing lunch from home need to bring nutritional food to help support their academics.
+Chips and chip-like snacks (e.g. Takis) are allowed if the rest of the lunch is well balanced.
 An entire bag is not considered suitable, snack size bags only.
-Sodas, energy drinks, and coffee are not considered suitable beverages. - Sharing lunches from home is not allowed due to possible allergies. - Parents will be contacted if students bring unhealthy lunches to school to discuss better options. - Lime salt and chili powder are not allowed on campus unless it is provided by ECRA/APS cafeteria services. - ECRA is a peanut and pinon free school.
-Due to severe allergies, peanuts and pinon are not permitted on campus in any form.
-Almond butter is a great alternative to peanut butter.
-Please help us keep everyone healthy and safe by adhering to this directive.
-ECRA cannot be held responsible for peanuts or pinon being brought on campus without permission.
+Sodas, energy drinks, and coffee are not considered suitable beverages. - Sharing lunches from home is not allowed due to possible allergies. - Parents will be contacted if students bring unhealthy lunches to school to discuss better options. - Lime salt and chili powder are not allowed on campus unless it is provided by Canteen services.